firozkhan18/technologies-notes/java/java-programming-question-answer-5-java-8.md

          * Write a Java 8 program to calculate the age of a person in years given their birthday.
          */
         calculatePersonAgeInYear();

+        /**
+         * Find the missing number from an array
+         *
+         * Write a Java 8 program to find find the missing number from an array.
+         */
+        findMissingNumberFromArrayUsingIntStream();

+        //### Method 1: Sum Formula

+        //This method calculates the expected sum of numbers from `1` to `n` and subtracts the sum of the array elements to find the missing number.

+        findMissingNumber();

+        //### Method 2: XOR Approach

+        //This method uses XOR operations to find the missing number.
+The idea is to XOR all numbers from `1` to `n` and XOR all elements in the array.
+The result is the missing number.

+        findMissingNumberXor();

+        //### Method 3: Set-Based Approach

+        //This method uses a `HashSet` to find the missing number by tracking the numbers.

+        findMissingNumberSet();
     }

     private static void calculatePersonAgeInYear() {